chapel-lang/chapel/doc/rst/language/spec/modules.rst

 The implicit scope added by ``use`` and ``import`` described in the previous section follows the same rules about conflicting variables as other scopes (see :ref:`Variable_Conflicts`).
-Thus an error will be signaled if multiple variables with the same name would be inserted into this enclosing scope, and that name is accessed.
+Thus an error will be signaled if multiple variables with the same name would be inserted into this enclosing scope and that name is accessed.
 Remember that this does not apply to functions unless they are also indistinguishable in other ways, see :ref:`Function_Overloading`.